bytecodealliance/wasmtime/crates/wiggle/README.md

 Read the docs on [docs.rs](https://docs.rs/wiggle/).

-There are child crates for [integrating with Wasmtime](https://github.com/bytecodealliance/wasmtime/tree/main/crates/wiggle/wasmtime) and [Lucet](https://github.com/bytecodealliance/lucet/tree/main/lucet-wiggle).
+There are child crates for [integrating with Wasmtime](https://github.com/bytecodealliance/wasmtime/tree/main/crates/wiggle) (this crate), and [Lucet](https://github.com/bytecodealliance/lucet/tree/main/lucet-wiggle).

 The [wasi-common crate](https://github.com/bytecodealliance/wasmtime/tree/main/crates/wasi-common) is implemented using Wiggle and the [wasmtime-wasi crate](https://github.com/bytecodealliance/wasmtime/tree/main/crates/wasi) integrates wasi-common with the Wasmtime engine.